 - Contact your instructors to verify they received your course access letter and to discuss the logistics of your testing accommodations.
 Students are generally expected to take their accommodated exams on the same date and time as the class.

-- Discuss alternative testing times with your instructor if, due to accommodations, there may be times where you will encounter a conflict with other classes or with the Office of Disability Services hours of operation.
+- Discuss alternative testing times with your instructor if, due to accommodations, there may be times where you will encounter a conflict with other classes or with the Accessibility Resource Center hours of operation.
 They will work with you to identify an alternate time.

-- Online tests generally do not need to be taken in the ODS Testing Center, since most accommodations can be provided online.
+- Online tests generally do not need to be taken in the ARC Testing Center, since most accommodations can be provided online.

-- Please contact your ODS Coordinator if you have any questions or concerns.
+- Please contact your ARC Coordinator if you have any questions or concerns.

-- Instructors may provide accommodations themselves, but they will typically expect you to take your QTFs in the ODS Testing Center.
+- Instructors may provide accommodations themselves, but they will typically expect you to take your QTFs in the ARC Testing Center.

 - Submit exam requests in the Student Portal, AIM portal, accordingly.

-- ODS will notify you via email when an exam request is approved.
+- ARC will notify you via email when an exam request is approved.

 Please download this document for your reference – Accommodation Request Guide